umbraco/UmbracoDocs/Reference/Management/Services/MemberGroupService.md

 * Umbraco.Core.dll

-All samples in this document will require the following usings:
+All samples in this document will require the following using statements:

 	using Umbraco.Core;
 	using Umbraco.Core.Models;